 Thanksgiving is, without a doubt, one of our most favorite holidays and that Thanksgiving dinner is always centered around the perfect turkey.
 But have you ever considered making a turkey on a day other than Thanksgiving?
 We are here to tell you that making a whole turkey doesn’t need to be a complicated process and maybe you will even want to cook one more than just once a year.
 Now let’s dive in to all things turkey!

-- butter – some for placing under the skin and some for mixing with seasonings to spread on top for a nice, crispy skin.
+- butter – put some under the turkey skin and mix some with seasonings to spread on the outside of the turkey for a nice, crispy skin.

-- chicken broth or stock – pour this in the roasting pan to keep things moist and will mix with the drippings to make a creamy gravy once the turkey is done cooking.
+- chicken broth or stock – pour in the roasting pan to keep things moist and mix with the drippings to make a creamy gravy, once the turkey is done cooking.

 - sweet yellow onion, fresh rosemary, & thyme – perfect for an optional stuffing and adding to the chicken broth for extra flavor + yummy smells.